 In the dose escalation stage of the Phase 1 trial of DCC-2618, we observed a partial response in one GBM patient who had a 6-fold triple chromosome 4 amplification, and had progressed after three months of standard of care treatment.
 Based on this encouraging observation, Deciphera continues to evaluate the therapeutic potential of DCC-2618 in a Phase 1 expansion study that includes GBM patients.

 Rationale for DCC-2618 in Advanced Systemic Mastocytosis (ASM):

 Mastocytosis is a disease characterized by an abnormal accumulation of mast cells, a type of white blood cell, located in peripheral tissues and organs.
 Mast cells store components that mediate inflammatory and allergic responses.
 There are several subtypes of the disease, and outcomes can vary significantly by subtype.

 Approximately 94% of SM patients are reported to have a somatic D816V mutation in KIT.
 This D816V mutation is a gain-of-function mutation in the KIT activation switch, which leads to unregulated KIT activation.
 The KIT receptor, which is widely expressed on mast cells, stimulates signaling pathways that control cell growth, differentiation and survival.
 The gain-of-function mutation, D816V, enables mast cells to proliferate in the absence of normal activation signals.

-As a pan-KIT inhibitor, DCC-2618 potently inhibits the D816V mutation.
+As a broad spectrum KIT inhibitor, DCC-2618 potently inhibits the D816V mutation.
 We are enrolling ASM patients within an expansion cohort of our Phase 1 trial.